percona/pmm-doc/docs/percona-monitoring-and-management-doc-template.md

 # Feature Name

-!!! caution alert alert-warning "Important/Caution" (Optional)
+!!! caution alert alert-warning "Important/Caution"
     Crucial points that need emphasis:

-    - Important: A significant point that needs emphasis.
+    - Important: A significant point that deserves emphasis.
     - Caution: Used to mean 'Continue with care'.

 ## What is feature_name?